Kuppathu Raja (2019 film)

 Kuppathu Raja is a 2019 Indian Tamil-language action comedy-drama film written and directed by choreographer Baba Bhaskar.
 The film stars G. V. Prakash Kumar, Parthiban, Palak Lalwani and Poonam Bajwa, with Yogi Babu in supporting roles.
-The background score and soundtrack were composed by Prakash Kumar, while cinematography was dealt by Mahesh Muthuswami and editing was managed by Praveen.
+The background score and soundtrack were composed by G. V. Prakash himself, while cinematography was dealt by Mahesh Muthuswami and editing was managed by Praveen.
 The film began pre-production in March 2017.
 Kuppathu Raja is produced by Saravanan, Siraj and Saravanan under the banner S FOCUSS production.